sergey-goncharov/haskell-meta-semantics/icfp25-artifact/README.md

 ## Overview

-This artifact accompanies the ICFP 2025 paper "Big Steps in Higher-Order Mathematical Operational Semantics" and provides Haskell source files that implement the type classes for small-step and big-step semantics, related constructions, examples and benchmarks supporting the paper.
+This artifact accompanies the ICFP 2025 paper "Big Steps in Higher-Order Mathematical Operational Semantics" and provides Haskell source files that implement the type classes for small-step and big-step semantics, related constructions, examples and tests supporting the paper.

 Links to the paper material are provided in comments via "Thm. <number>", "Sec. <number>", "Display (<number>)", etc.